 Provider of key expertise in device design and development and performance analysis.

-Provider of key expertise in supporting the fabrication and manufacture of the printed solar cell panels.
+Provider of key expertise in supporting the fabrication and manufacture of the printed solar cell sheets.

 Provider of key expertise in the generation system design and development.